dabrahams/WhitherSequence/README.md

    pseudo-random number generator.

-2. The sequence represents some volatile, non-reproducible data stream, such as readings from a temperature sensor, or a hardware random number generator.
-   Even in some of these cases, the lowest levels of the operating system are often buffering input in a way that makes multiple passes possible.
+2. The sequence represents some volatile, non-reproducible data stream, such as readings from a temperature sensor.
+In these cases, the lowest levels of the operating system are often buffering input in a way that makes multiple passes possible, and `GeneratorCollection` could easily be used to adapt the others.

+## The Proposal

+I propose we define a default `Index` type for `Collections` that provide an `Iterator`, as shown in [Sequence.swift](Sequence.swift), and retiring `Sequence`.

 ## Migrating Existing Code

-Removing `Sequence` would break unacceptable amounts of existing code, so I propose replacing it with the protocol defined in [Sequence.swift](Sequence.swift), which *refines* `Collection`.
-Even so, this is a disruptive change, which demands careful mitigation.
+Immediately removing `Sequence` would break unacceptable amounts of existing code, so I propose making it into a deprecated typealias for `Collection` as shown in [Sequence.swift](Sequence.swift).
+Even so, some code *will* break (e.g. any extension made for both `Sequence` and `Collection` becomes ambiguous), so this change shouldn't be undertaken lightly.

 ### Migrating Existing `Sequence` Conformances